pic

 • Non-healing leg or foot sores

-• Slowdown in toenail growth or leg hair growth
+• Slow toenail growth or leg hair growth

 In men, erectile dysfunction may be a symptom of PAD.
 If you’re experiencing these symptoms, don’t ignore them.
 Contact Desert Cardiovascular Consultants to schedule an evaluation.